View Categories

 • Planning should recognise the child’s strengths, cultural identity, relationships, and preferences wherever possible.

-• Families are encouraged to comply with agreed plans to the best of their ability, recognising that these plans are designed to promote safety, emotional wellbeing, and recovery from trauma.
+• Families are required to comply with agreed plans to the best of their ability, recognising that these plans are designed to promote safety, emotional wellbeing, and recovery from trauma.

 Recording and Sharing

-All completed and signed IPA templates must be uploaded to Base and shared with all signatories.
+All completed and signed IPA templates must be uploaded to Base.
+Using signable will result in all signatories being provided with a signed pdf of the document.
 This ensures everyone involved in the child’s care is informed, coordinated, and working in line with the same plan.

 • When sharing documents, the SSW should take care to explain the plan in clear and accessible language, particularly to the child or young person, ensuring they understand what has been agreed and who is responsible for what aspects of their care.